AdobeDocs/campaign-web.en/help/v8/workflows/activities/wait.md

 1. Specify the **Duration** of the wait between the inbound and outbound transitions.

-1. Select the time unit in the **Periods** field: seconds, minutes, hours.
+1. Select the time unit in the **Periods** field: seconds, minutes, hours, days.

 ## Example{#wait-example}